 Notebooks also let you embed VividCortex charts.
 You can embed any of your favorite VividCortex charts, or create your own using any of the metrics VividCortex collects.

-Notebooks use the same syntax for embedding VividCortex charts as the Dashboards interface.
+Notebooks use the same syntax for embedding VividCortex charts as the Charts interface.
 For example, to add a VividCortex chart, you can use the following syntax:

 !chart(os-context-switches) will generate this Chart in your Notebook:

-For the complete list of Charts syntax, see our Charts Dashboards documentation.
+For the complete list of Charts syntax, see our Charts documentation.

 Notebooks are unique to an environment.
 To copy a Notebook from one environment to another, or to make a copy of a Notebook in the same environment, simply copy and paste the Notebook’s text while in Edit mode.